AbdallahMekky/AbdallahMekky/README.md

-Abdallah Mekky is a Frontend Engineer based in Cairo, Egypt, I specialize in React and Next.js, crafting accessible, high-performance, and pixel-perfect web applications.
-I focus on building scalable, user-centric interfaces that deliver exceptional digital experiences.
+Abdallah Mekky is a Frontend Engineer with expertise in React and Next.js, focused on performance, accessibility, and scalable digital solutions.